 There are a few modern updates to the “Valley Girl” remake.
 The cast is a little more diverse than the first “Valley Girl” film.
 In the original, all the girls in Julie’s close circle of friends are thin and white.
 In the remake, Julie’s clique includes an African American named Loryn (played by Ashleigh Murray), whose dream is to be a dancer in music videos, especially for her idol Janet Jackson; plus-sized Stacey (played by Jessie Ennis), who’s unfortunately the butt of jokes and not treated very well by some of her so-called “friends”; and petty-minded Karen (played by Chloe Bennet), who ends up dating Mickey after Julie breaks up with him.

 In the original “Valley Girl,” Julie’s friend Loryn (played Elizabeth “E.G.” Dailey) is the one who fools around with Julie’s ex-boyfriend at a party, and they keep their short fling a secret.
 In the remake, Mickey and Karen openly date each other after Julie has dumped him.
 His rebound relationship with Karen essentially ends Karen’s friendship with Julie.

 But in both movies, all of the San Fernando Valley girls in Julie’s clique still have the same stuck-up attitude about Hollywood, which they think is a place for freaks and weirdos.
 This social snobbery is why Julie’s friends pressure her to break up with Randy and get back together with her ex-boyfriend.
 If you know the formula of romantic comedies, you can guess how Julie handles this conflict and how it gets resolved in the end.

 Both movies also have teen parties that are chaperoned by adults.
 Fun fact: Original “Valley Girls” co-stars Foreman and Dailey have cameos in the “Valley Girl” remake.
-Foreman plays a sales clerk in a store that sells prom dresses, while Dailey plays a drunk parent at one of the teen parties.
+Foreman plays someone who compliments Julie in a store that sells prom dresses (how very meta), while Dailey plays a drunk parent at one of the teen parties.
 However, the remake doesn’t have the original “Valley Girl” subplot of a “Mrs. Robinson”-type character trying to seduce the teenage guy whom her daughter wants for herself.